Jointly provided by Dannemiller and continuED Medical.

 After participating in activities associated with The Aesthetic Blueprint, participants should be able to:

-- Implement into practice a comprehensive multi-modal three-dimensional (3D) approach to achieving an outstanding cosmetic outcome based in terms of volume loss, structural changes, and subtle modifications of the different regions of the aging face;
+- Implement into practice a comprehensive multi-modal three-dimensional (3D) approach to achieving an outstanding cosmetic outcome based on volume loss, structural changes, and subtle modifications of the different regions of the aging face;

 Statement of Need